 New dataset – install new dataset and any included updates and record for tracking purposes.

 New Edition – replace numbered old Edition and its updates with the New Edition.
-The information in clause C-16.2 about the use of New Editions and re-issues for certain coverage data products should be kept in mind
+The information in clause 13.2 about the use of New Editions and re-issues for certain coverage data products should be kept in mind

 Update – apply the numbered update and retain for tracking purposes.
-See C-23.4.
+See 20.4.
 Where updates cannot be applied a permanent indication “Chart information not up to date” must be available in the chart display area when such a chart is in use (either displayed on chart area or used as largest scale available for chart related alerts and indications).
 This is also referenced by the ECDIS Update Status Report, Appendix C.

 Re-issue - replace the original datasets and its updates up to the date of the issue with the reissued dataset.
 Retention of the old issue should be as specified in the Product Specification.
-The information in clause C-16.2 about the use of New Editions and re-issues for certain coverage data products should be kept in mind.
+The information in clause 13.2 about the use of New Editions and re-issues for certain coverage data products should be kept in mind.
 After a re-issue, subsequent updates may be incorporated from this reissue or from the original data kept continuously updated.

 Cancellation – delete the cancelled dataset and its updates as per S-100 17-4.4.1.
 The system must report any dataset(s) that have been identified as cancelled at load time.
 A message must be displayed informing the user of the dataset name.
 Depending on the method adopted by the OEM for managing cancelled datasets one of the following conditions must be observed: (1).
 The cancelled dataset cannot be viewed in the ECDIS; (2).
 The cancelled dataset can be viewed in the ECDIS with the warning message specified “Dataset <name> has been cancelled and may not be up to date.
 Under no circumstances should it be used for primary navigation”.

-The guidance about updating support files (21.1) when replacing or deleting a dataset.

 Dataset Support Files

 Exchange sets delivered to ECDIS only contain S-100 datasets, any required dataset support files, S-100 catalogues (feature and portrayal catalogues) and language packs, referred to as “system support files”.

 The ECDIS must support the import of exchange set contents into the System database.
-There is no requirement to import or update any other category of file from an exchange set.
-This includes S-100 itself and any of its component schemas and system support files.
+There is no requirement to import or update any other content from an exchange set.
+This includes any of S-100’s component schemas and system support files associated with those schemas.

 As defined in S-100 Part 17, each dataset support file references one or more datasets which contain a reference to it.
 Language packs (S-100 Part 18) reference the feature catalogue they refer to.

-Exchange set delivery.
+Exchange set delivery

-Exchange sets which contain base datasets will also contain all dataset support files which are defined as attribute values.
+Exchange sets which contain base datasets will also contain all relevant dataset support.
 Exchange sets containing updates will deliver any dataset support files which are required by those updates.
-This may not be necessarily all the dataset support files associated with the dataset.
+This may not be necessarily all the dataset support files associated with the base dataset.

 Management of automatic updates to Dataset Support files

-Dataset names in S-100 are unique (S-100 Part 17.
+Dataset names in S-100 are unique (S-100 Part 17).
 Dataset support files are referenced to one or more datasets in the exchange catalogue metadata.
 This allows dataset support files to be shared between multiple datasets.

 As with datasets, dataset support files are managed with the Exchange Set metadata field S100_SupportFileRevisionStatus.
 The behaviour of each is described below:

-New

-Replacement

-Deletion
+new – A new dataset support file to be installed on the system

+replacement – a replacement for an existing dataset support file with the same name.

+deletion – deletion of the dataset support file with the given name